-8. MONITORING COMPLIANCE
+MONITORING COMPLIANCE

-The Corporate Secretariat and Compliance and Legal Affairs Department monitors the processing time of received requests.
-Firstly, a file is opened for each request, and each one is entered into a tracking table.
-The progress of requests is tracked in this table.
-Everyone required to respond appropriately to the received requests is sent regular emails to ensure they meet the deadline.
+The Corporate Secretariat, Legal Affairs and Compliance Department monitors the processing time of access to information requests.
+First, a file is opened for each request, and then, this request is added to a follow-up table.
+The progress of requests is tracked within this follow-up table.
+Regular emails are sent to every person that should be addressed to respond appropriately, within the prescribed deadline, to the received requests.
 The President and Chief Executive Officer is notified of each request received by the Access to Information and Privacy Coordinator.